Inorganic Materials Science

 Data Analysis

-The data from inorganic materials science experiments is analyzed using a variety of techniques, including the following:
+Data from inorganic materials science experiments is analyzed using techniques including:

 - Statistical analysis: The use of statistical methods to analyze data.